openvswitch/ovs/INSTALL.md

       `% ./configure CFLAGS="-g -O2 -mssse3"`

+Note that these CFLAGS are not applied when building the Linux kernel module.
+Custom CFLAGS for the kernel module are supplied using the EXTRA_CFLAGS variable when running make.
+So, for example:

+      `% make EXTRA_CFLAGS="-Wno-error=date-time"

 To build the Linux kernel module, so that you can run the kernel-based switch, pass the location of the kernel build directory on --with-linux.
 For example, to build for a running